 Supporting IWM in Victoria

-In 2018-19, the Victorian Government invested $4 million to support more than 60 IWM projects (PDF, 245.3 KB) that will improve regional water security, enhance waterway and landscape health, and build greater community connections to the environment.
-Click to see an accessible list of all 60 IWM projects.
+In 2018-19, the Victorian Government invested $4 million to support 18 IWM projects in metropolitan Melbourne (PDF, 176.2 KB) and 50 IWM projects in regional Victoria (PDF, 80.3 KB) that will improve regional water security, enhance waterway and landscape health, and build greater community connections to the environment.
+Click to see an accessible list of all IWM projects.

 The Metropolitan Melbourne Integrated Water Management Forum boundaries are aligned with the existing five major waterway catchment boundaries within the Port Phillip and Western Port catchments.